diverent2/fixedScrollNav/README.md

 </section>
 ```

+AND

-add the fixed navigation to your document (best at top/end)
+add the basic navigation markup to html body (best at top/end)

 ```html
 <div class="fixedScrollNav__container">